Azur Lane: Gameplay

 Main interface, with the character Repulse.
 Players may select a character to appear on main interface as a "secretary".

 Azur Lane is a side-scrolling shoot 'em up, simulation, and role-playing video game.
-Players collect characters that are moe anthropomorphic interpretations of World War II warships ("shipgirls"), mainly from the United States Navy, Royal Navy, Imperial Japanese Navy and Kriegsmarine, with other ships from the French Navy (both Vichy and Free France flavors), Republic of China Navy, People's Liberation Army Navy, Regia Marina, Soviet Navy, Imperial Russian Navy, Imperial German Navy and Royal Netherlands Navy being added later; additionally, ships from the Golden Age of Piracy were added in as a faction named Tempesta.
+Players collect characters that are moe anthropomorphic interpretations of World War II warships ("shipgirls"), mainly from the United States Navy, Royal Navy, Imperial Japanese Navy and Kriegsmarine, with other ships from the French Navy (both Vichy and Free France flavors), Republic of China Navy, People's Liberation Army Navy, Regia Marina, Soviet Navy, Imperial Russian Navy, Imperial German Navy and Royal Netherlands Navy being added later; additionally, ships from the Age of Sail were added in as a faction named Tempesta.
 Players organize them into fleets of six and confront AI-controlled enemies or other players' fleets.
 These ships can gain experience points (EXP) from various methods (such as from battles, completing commissions, or placing these ships into Dormitories), and they require a certain amount of EXP to gain a stronger level.
 They have a certain maximum level limit on how far players can level up their ships, which can be increased via Limit Break.
 Most characters have their own set of upgradable abilities that can be activated in battle.

 Personifications of American destroyer USS Laffey (DD-459), British destroyer HMS Javelin, and German destroyer Z23 (Chinese, English release) or Japanese destroyer Ayanami (Japanese, Korean release) are available for players to select as a starter ship.
 They are referred to as protagonists in-game.
 As of October 2024, more than 600 characters have been introduced to the game, representing ships from nine countries that participated in the war.
 The game is also notable for including preserved museum ships as its characters, such as the Japanese Mikasa and Russian Aurora.

 An endgame content Operation Siren was announced on December 14, 2020, for a late December release.